rtucker1/Cyber-Notes/LessonPlans.md

 ### _Meeting Notes_:
+* Pay attention to: overview, objectives, instructor notes (What students should be aware of; difficulties/roadblocks)
 * Teaching Design shifts tone around Unit 5.
-        - Less focused on instructor as audience, need to make more accessible for teachers.
+  - Less focused on instructor as audience; need to make lessons more accessible for teachers
-   * Slack vs. Files, consistency of activity instructions
+* Slack vs. Files, consistency needed for delivery of activity instructions

-   * Pay attention to: overview, objectives, instructor notes (What students should be aware of; difficulties/roadblocks)

 ## **Unit 3: Python**
 Re: Python's place in the curriculum? -- Lesson plan mentions that Python isn't a requirement for entry-level cyber jobs, so why are we spending 6 days on it?
-Obviously its still important so make sure to **Emphasize importance of lessons rather than undermine them**
+Obviously its still important so need to make sure to **Emphasize importance of lessons rather than undermine them**

 Can save time in class by having students download apps before hand?